yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 Let's install a CLI tool without a package manager, using a more universal method: `wget`.

-But we don't want to do it in our local environment (we already have chainctl installed there).
+But we don't want to do it in our local environment (we already have chainctl installed there, right?).

 Go to [Google Cloud Shell](https://console.cloud.google.com/) (authentication w/ Ubikey required)